waxx567/Dell/62203768/cs50ai/5NeuralNetworks/5NOTES.md

 But we also saw that if we didn't just want a purely binary classification, if we didn't want purely 1 or 0, but we wanted to allow for some in-between real number values, we could use a different function.
 And there are a number of choices, but the one that we looked at was the logistic sigmoid function that has sort of an S-shaped curve, where we could represent this as a `probability`-- that may be somewhere in between the probability of rain of something like 0.5, and maybe a little bit later the probability of rain is 0.8-- and so rather than just have a binary classification of 0 or 1, we can allow for numbers that are in between as well.

-And it turns out there are many other different types of `activation functions`, where an activation function just takes the output of multiplying the weights together and adding that bias, and then figuring out what the actual output should be.
+And it turns out there are many other different types of `activation functions` [Notes](https://cs50.harvard.edu/ai/2024/notes/5/), where an activation function just takes the output of multiplying the weights together and adding that bias, and then figuring out what the actual output should be.
 Another popular one is the `rectified linear unit`, otherwise known `ReLU`, and the way that works is that it just takes as input and takes the maximum of that input and 0.
 So if it's positive, it remains unchanged, but i if it's negative, it goes ahead and levels out at 0.
 And there are other activation functions that we can choose as well.
 `7:20`

 But in short, each of these activation functions, you can just think of as a function that gets applied to the result of all of this computation.
 We take some function g and apply it to the result of all of that calculation `7:33`.
 And this then is what we saw last time-- the way of defining some hypothesis function that takes on inputs, calculates some linear combination of those inputs, and then passes it through some sort of activation function to get our output.